-The Company's financial assets include cash and cash equivalents.
+The Company's financial assets include bank balances and loan receivable.

-(ii) Subsequent measurement
+(II) Subsequent measurement

-The subsequent measurement of financial assets depends on their classification as follows:

-Loans and receivables
+The subsequent measurement of financial assets depends on their classification as follows: Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate method (EIR), less impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation and the losses arising from impairment are recognised in profit or loss.